28 Things Not to Miss in San Francisco

 You'll want to be in town for annual events like SF Beer Week.
 You also won't need to go to the wine country to enjoy a glass of wine.
 San Francisco has a handful of local wineries, including TANK18, The Press Club, and many others.

 San Francisco is widely known for its popular brunch spots.
 Places like Mama's on Washington Square (1701 Stockton St.) has been serving their famous fluffy omelettes and homemade jams for over 50 years.
-The Cliff House (1090 Point Lobos Ave.) has a Sunday Champagne Brunch Buffet, a San Francisco tradition that is not to be missed.

 Take a nice boat ride around Stow Lake, where you'll be able to spot birds of different species and turtles along the way.
 Attractions like the San Francisco Zoo & Gardens and Aquarium of the Bay are perfect for families with kids who are eager to see and interact with wildlife.